pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmipsectunneladd3.md

 ## -description

-Adds a new Internet Protocol Security (IPsec) tunnel mode policy to the system.
+The **FwpmIPsecTunnelAdd3** function adds a new Internet Protocol Security (IPsec) tunnel mode policy to the system.

 ## -parameters